 Keep reading on to learn more about the puppies parents.........

 1. First and most important, all of these guys are our friends and pets!!
 They share the couches with us and make our lives better simply by being with us!

 2. We do not stud out our males nor do we sell whole litters of puppies to anybody!!
 We DO NOT sell to petstores nor will we sell out of the USA!

-3. Food - Our dogs and puppies eat Farmina dog food delivered from Chewy.com.
+3. Food - Our dogs and puppies eat Farmina dog food made in Italy delivered from PETFLOW.com.
 Yep, it cost $3.00 a pound and its absolutely worth it!!